-- 2.5 The Northumberland Local Plan is now at examination.
-The Local Plan is likely to finish examination towards the end of 2020.
+- 2.5 The Northumberland Local Plan is now at examination; a public consultation on proposed main modifications to the Local Plan is currently underway.
+The Local Plan is likely to be adopted later in 2021.
 The Thirston Neighbourhood Plan seeks to align with policies in this emerging Local Plan, to ensure consistency in policy making throughout the process and to ensure that when adopted, the Northumberland Local Plan and the Thirston Neighbourhood Plan are not in conflict. - 2.6 The emerging Northumberland Local Plan identifies settlement boundaries for settlements in parishes that are not in the process of producing a Neighbourhood Plan.
 However, the emerging Northumberland Local Plan also proposes a settlement boundary for West Thirston which aligns with the existing settlement boundary defined in the Castle Morpeth Local Plan.
-The proposed settlement boundary defined in the Thirston Neighbourhood Plan for West Thirston broadly aligns with the boundary identified in the emerging Northumberland Local Plan. - 2.7 In addition, the Neighbourhood Plan identifies a settlement boundary for Eshott (which is not identified in the Northumberland Local Plan). - 2.8 A number of evidence base reports have been commissioned to assist with the production of the Northumberland Local Plan.
+The proposed settlement boundary defined in the Thirston Neighbourhood Plan for West Thirston aligns with the boundary identified in the emerging Northumberland Local Plan. - 2.7 In addition, the Neighbourhood Plan identifies a settlement boundary for Eshott (which is not identified in the Northumberland Local Plan). - 2.8 A number of evidence base reports have been commissioned to assist with the production of the Northumberland Local Plan.
 Some of these evidence base reports have also been used to inform the Thirston Neighbourhood Plan and are listed in Appendix A.